The Progress of Medicine and Science

 Until the Enlightenment the state of European medical knowledge was still no better, and arguably rather worse, than that of the ancient Greeks.
 Useful research was not possible while the Church exercised control.
 In fact the Church's ignorance often made medical problems all the greater.
 When plagues and other epidemics swept through Europe, devout Christians gathered in churches to pray for deliverance.
 In doing so they permitted the infection to spread that much faster and suffered high mortality rates as a result.
 Christians in some French towns confined local prostitutes to leper houses during Holy Week.
 We can only guess at the consequences of this particular act of piety.

 Gradually the hold of the Church was relaxed as new ideas filtered into Europe from the Americas and from the East.
 Thus for example, innoculation was learned from the Turks in the eighteenth century, having already been used to prevent smallpox for 1,000 years in the East.
-Priests and pilgrims had been passing through Turkey for centuries, but it was the wife a British ambassador who thought to introduce the practice of innoculation to western Europe, and had to fight the establishment to do so*.
+Priests and pilgrims had been passing through Turkey for centuries, but it was the wife a British ambassador who thought to introduce the practice of innoculation to western Europe, and had to fight both medical and religious establishments to do so11.

 Original thought and open minds also helped.
 Quakers, who rejected religious dogma, took to medicine in significant numbers, as it was the only learned profession open to them in England at the time.
 They provided many of the outstanding physicians of the age.
 Significant advances were made by Quakers such as John Fothergill (diphtheria and neuralgia) , John Lettsom (alcoholism) , Robert Willan (dermatology) , Thomas Hodgkin (Hodgkin's disease) and Joseph Lister (1827-1912) (antiseptic surgery).